magkopian/keepassxc-debian/README.md

 This repository contains the necessary files for building Debian binary packages of [KeePassXC](https://keepassxc.org/).

+### Update 23/3/2019

+KeePassXC has been officially packaged and is part of Debian for quite some time now and thus this repository will stop receiving further updates.
+If you are running Testing (Buster) or Unstable (Sid), you can install KeePassXC by simply running `sudo apt install keepassxc`.
+If you are on Stretch which is the current Stable, you can install it from `stretch-backports` by running `sudo apt install -t stretch-backports keepassxc`.
+Make sure that the [backports](https://backports.debian.org/Instructions/) repository is enabled in your system before doing so.

 ### Update 25/10/2017

 The developers of KeePassXC now provide an [official PPA](https://keepassxc.org/blog/2017-10-25-ubuntu-ppa/) for installing KeePassXC on Ubuntu!
 If you are an Ubuntu user I highly recommend switching to the PPA, so you will automatically receive updates every time there is a new version.
 The Ubuntu releases that are currently supported by the PPA are the 17.10, 17.04, 16.04 and 14.04.